Onuachu returns to scoring form with Genk's winning goal in Belgian Cup | Goal.com

 Onuachu returns to scoring form with Genk's winning goal in Belgian Cup

-Paul Onuachu powered Genk to the Belgian Cup quarter-final with his late match-winning goal in their 1-0 win over Sint-Truiden on Wednesday.
+Paul Onuachu powered Genk to the Belgian Cup quarter-finals with his late match-winning goal in their 1-0 win over Sint-Truiden on Wednesday.

 The 26-year-old striker broke the deadlock at the Luminus Arena in the 87th minute, after he benefitted from Bryan Heynen's assist.